This chapter is about how to implement effective casework procedures.

 - the proposed timeframe in which the work or services will be provided; and

-- contact details for the lawyer with carriage of the matter, those of the supervising partner, and if appropriate, those of the pro bono coordinator as a further reference point.
+- contact details for the lawyer with carriage of the matter, those of the supervising partner, and if appropriate, those of the pro bono manager as a further reference point.

-If the parties subsequently agree that the firm will provide pro bono assistance beyond the scope outlined in the letter of engagement, or if the nature of the matter changes substantially, a new letter may be necessary.
+If the parties subsequently agree that the firm will provide pro bono assistance beyond the scope outlined in the letter of engagement, or if the nature of the matter changes substantially, a new letter should be sent to the client confirming the new nature and extent of the work to be provided.

 CLIENT AND LAWYER RESPONSIBILITIES